 "You can't marry a man you just met."

 Personal Raincloud: Olaf gets his own personal snow cloud at the end of the movie, although it's not for grief; it's meant to keep him alive in summer.

-Poor Communication Kills: A lot of the film's conflict (especially regarding the glove and major argument between the two sisters) might have been avoided if Elsa or the King and Queen had just told Anna about Elsa's powers when they felt she was old enough (although she had no idea how Anna would react).
+Poor Communication Kills: A lot of the film's conflict (especially regarding the glove and major argument between the two sisters) might have been avoided if Elsa or the King and Queen had just told Anna about Elsa's powers when they felt she was old enough.
 Also, the trolls apparently also have no idea how to help Elsa gain control of her powers — only that she shouldn't let fear control her.

-This is what allows Elsa to finally control her powers.
+This is also what allows Elsa to finally control her powers.

-Pragmatic Villainy: Hans embodies it to the extent there's a possibility he might not make a bad ruler had he succeeded.
+Pragmatic Villainy: Hans embodies it to the extent there's a possibility he might not make a bad ruler had he succeeded (save for anyone he felt he could throw away).
 He just wants that throne.

 Red Herring: The Duke of Weselton is made to appear to be the main villain when it is actually Hans, with the Duke being a secondary villain.
 Probably helps that Alan Tudyk (King Candy) is voicing him.